 Mastering Can Break an Artist’s Heart

 Whenever I master a song that’s straight up trash I feel a little bad for the artist because this is likely going to be their wake up call that their music just isn’t cutting it.
 At the same time, it’s also incredibly helpful (if the artist so chooses to see it that way) because the artist can use this as a lesson on where to improve as they’ve most likely never received any constructive feedback ever.

-I’ve seen artists go from complete trash to perfectly decent just by getting the little things right (i.e. Getting proper production and of course getting their songs mixed and mastered by someone who knows what they’re doing).
+I’ve seen artists go from complete trash to perfectly decent just by getting the little things right (i.e. Getting proper production and of course getting their songs mixed and mastered by someone whose put those 10,000 hours in).

 Mastering Gets You On The Playing Field